zamansheikh/OpenGLWinWithVsCode/README.md

-Create Example File main.cpp
+Create Example File minar.cpp [You can use any name]

 //Write your openGL code

-run in terminal: `g++ minar.cpp -o minar -lopengl32 -lfreeglut -lglu32 -lglew32 -lglfw3 -lgdi32 -lmingw32`
+Run in terminal: `g++ minar.cpp -o minar -lopengl32 -lfreeglut -lglu32 -lglew32 -lglfw3 -lgdi32 -lmingw32`

-execute in terminal: ./main
+Execute in terminal: `./minar`

 Additional: